moesteelo/Mission-to-Mars/README.md

 ## Results
 The final product was a fully-functional Flask web application created that inlcudes images, a fact table with information comparing Mars and Earth, and the latest articles and a short description scarped from NASA's website.
-With the "Scrape New Data" button we can rest assured that every time we click this button, we will always have the lastest information regarding Mars and its future. :telescope:
+With the "Scrape New Data" button we can rest assured that every time we click this button, we will always have the lastest information regarding Mars and it's future. :telescope:

 ## Code files:
 App script: app.py

 HTML code: index.html

-Scarping script:py
+Scarping: script:py

 CSS Images: static folder